Louis Attard Bowen Therapist

 Family history, age, sex and previous joint injuries are various factors that can predispose someone towards Arthritis.

-When to Seek Treatment for Arthritis?
+When to Seek Help for Arthritis?

-With rheumatoid arthritis, the earlier one seeks treatment the better.
-Since the lack of synovial fluid in the joint is causing a lot of wear and tear to the cartilage within the joint, the earlier proper functioning is restored to the joint, the less structural damage that will be sustained to the cartilage and bony structures within the joint.
-Bowen Therapy can be very effective, as it works through the body's fascial system, an extension of the nervous system to help correct the root cause - the nervous system attacking the lining of the joints.
+With rheumatoid arthritis, the earlier one seeks help the better.
+Since the lack of synovial fluid in the joint is causing a higher rate of wear and tear to the cartilage within the joint, the earlier proper functioning is restored to the joint, the less structural damage that will be sustained to the cartilage and bony structures within the joint.

 0 Comments